 Affordable & Free Summer Family Activities

-We put together a list of the top affordable or free summer family vacation ideas to help you plan your next trip.
+Discover the top affordable and free summer vacation ideas to help you plan your next family trip!

-Big Bear is an affordable family destination and is Southern California's only four season resort offering a great variety of activities during the summer seasons.
-Many of Big Bear's activities during the summer are affordable or free.
+Big Bear is an affordable family destination in Southern California, and is the only four season resort offering a variety of activities during the summer season.
+See our most affordable and free activities!

 Top 10 Affordable or Free Summer Family Vacation Ideas

-- Go stargazing: Throughout the year, Big Bear is the perfect spot for stargazing in Southern California, and it's FREE!
+- Stargazing: Throughout the year, Big Bear is the perfect spot for stargazing in Southern California, and it's FREE!
 Find out best stargazing spots and tips to see nature's beautiful night backdrop.

-- Visit the Big Bear Alpine Zoo: The Big Bear Alpine Zoo is a rehabilitation facility offering injured, orphaned and imprinted wild animals a safe haven; temporarily while they heal or permanently as they are unable to survive on their own.
-Visitors are able to see a broad variety of alpine wildlife, such as bald eagles, wolves, black bears, bobcats and even an arctic fox!
+- Big Bear Alpine Zoo: The Big Bear Alpine Zoo is a rehabilitation facility offering injured, orphaned and imprinted wild animals a safe haven; temporarily while they heal or permanently if they are unable to survive on their own.
+Visitors are able to see a variety of alpine wildlife such as bald eagles, wolves, black bears, bobcats and even an arctic fox!

-- Enjoy fresh produce and artwork: Every Tuesday from 8 am - 1:30 pm, April until October, the Farmer's Market at the Big Bear Convention Center gives everyone a chance to buy produce, works of art, antiques and other delicious food from a from a variety of artisans.
+- Farmers Market: Every Tuesday from 8 am - 1:30 pm, April until October, the Farmer's Market at the Big Bear Convention Center gives everyone a chance to buy produce, works of art, antiques and other delicious food from a variety of artisans.
 Be sure to bring cash as most vendors do not accept credit cards.

-- View beautiful classic cars: Big Bear's popular Antique Car Club Fun Run is free to the public.
+- Antique Car Show: Big Bear's popular Antique Car Club Fun Run is free to the public!
 The Fun Run features 500+ cars - roadsters, classics, antiques and hot rods, lining the streets of Big Bear Village.
 See our Annual Events to search this and other events.